25 Thanksgiving Games For Bored Kids & Active Adults

 Alternatively, you could use this free word scramble maker.

-Play a relaxed version of the game while everyone waits for dinner to be served, or amp up the competition by dividing everyone up by age and having similar-aged family members compete against one another to solve the puzzles the fastest.
+You can play a relaxed version of the game while everyone waits for dinner to be served, or you can amp up the competition by dividing everyone up by age and having similar-aged family members compete against one another to solve the puzzles the fastest.

 Thanksgiving Word Scramble Examples